-If you’re experiencing this problem, don’t worry, it’s fixable!
+Is your copy-and-paste broken?
+This is actually quite a common problem in Windows 10.
+If you’re experiencing this problem, don’t worry, it’s quite easy to fix!
 And in most cases, the fix is pretty fast and simple…

 - Close any video players